-The PhD program focuses on research related to the delivery of care in health systems.
+The PhD program in Global Health Sciences focuses on research related to the delivery of care in health systems.
 Health systems are broadly defined, ranging from community-level preventative care, to hospital-based clinical care, to policy decisions at the level of a ministry of health.
 While the PhD program expects all students to develop competencies that address healthcare infrastructure, delivery, and implementation through their course of study, students may choose either a clinical or a social and behavioral science perspective for their health systems research.
 Potential candidates must select one area of specialization at the time of application.

 Areas of Specialization

 Focuses on major diseases that contribute to the global burden of disease and clinical interventions that improve health in low-resource communities.
 Examples of work include: